 2. A mutual agreement may also be set aside by a judgment of the court, upon demand by the party who is entitled to set aside the agreement.

-A contract may be set aside in whole or in part.
-Article 6:270 of the Dutch Civil Code provides for partial setting aside of a Dutch contract:
+Under Dutch law a contract may be set aside in whole or in part.
+Article 6:270 of the Dutch Civil Code provides for partial setting aside of a contract:

 A partial rescission of a mutual agreement implies a proportional reduction of the mutual performances, in quantity or quality, that parties have to perform according to that agreement.